 What Happens When You Pass Away Without A Will In Florida?

-What are the assets that are included as intestate succession?
+What are the assets that are included in intestate succession?

-Many of assets that would have passed through your will, are affected by intestate succession.
+Many of the assets that would have passed through your will are affected by intestate succession.

 These are mostly the assets that you own wholly, in your name.